-Our research has shown that students who came to the university with a Cambridge AICE background performed better than anyone else that came to the university.
+School feedback: Our research has shown that students who came to the university with a Cambridge AICE background performed better than anyone else that came to the university.
 That really wasn't surprising considering the emphasis they have on critical research and analysis, and that's what we require at university.

-Assistant Vice President for Enrollment Management, Florida State University, USA
+Feedback from: Assistant Vice President for Enrollment Management, Florida State University, USA

-66 Cambridge International AS & A Levels prepare students well for university because they've learnt to go into a subject in considerable depth.
+School feedback: Cambridge International AS & A Levels prepare students well for university because they've learnt to go into a subject in considerable depth.
 There's that ability to really understand the depth and richness and the detail of a subject.
 It's a wonderful preparation for what they are going to face at university.

-US Higher Education Advisory Council
+Feedback from: US Higher Education Advisory Council